Has this ever happened to you? You read a book that inspires you so much you have to visit that place?

 - A Samba for Sherlock (suggested by Gisele Oliveira).
 A thriller set in 19th-century Rio with the texture of the city's different classes against a backdrop of crime.

-(all suggested by Marjorie Smales)
+(above 5 suggested by Marjorie Smales)

 - House of Spirits and Eva Luna by Isabel Allende (suggested by Colleen Betts: "I 'blame' Isabelle Allende for my fantastic three-week trip to Chile.")

 - The Double Life of Fidel Castro by Juan Reinaldo Sanchez (suggested by Lynn Sommers: "This one gave me chills when I was in Cuba.")
 Memoir of Castro's bodyguard for 17 years, who was imprisoned by the leader and later escaped from Cuba.

 - The Man Who Liked Dogs by Leonardo Padura (suggested by Suroor Alikhan: "The assassination of Trotsky in Mexico and the ripples it creates years later in the life of a young writer in Cuba.")

 - Feast of the Goat by Mario Vargas Llosa.
 The rule of former dictator Trujillo, replete with violence and blackmail, and the birth of democracy in the Dominican Republic.

 - Split at the Root by Catana Tully (suggested by Geneva Saint-Amour).
 Memoir of the Black daughter of German settlers in Guatemala explores identity, adoption and race.